lynnlangit/learning-quantum/1_concepts/3_quantum-programs.md

     - Final measurement

-NOTE: Grover's diffusion operator (also called amplitude purification)  calculates the mean probability amplitude \muμ of all states and inverts the probability amplitudes around this mean.
+NOTE: Grover's diffusion operator (also called amplitude purification)  calculates the mean probability amplitude μ of all states and inverts the probability amplitudes around this mean.

 ----